gap-system/gap/CONTRIBUTING.md

 GAP development follows a straightforward branching model.

  * Fork our [main development repository](https://github.com/gap-system/gap) on github
- * Clone your fork to a chosen directory on your local machine using HTTPS (GitHub's recommended cloning protocol):
+ * Clone your fork to a chosen directory on your local machine using HTTPS:
 ```
 $ git clone https://github.com/<your github user name>/gap.git
 ```
 This will create a folder called `gap` (in the location where you ran `git clone`) containing the source files, folders and the Git repository.
-See [Cloning with HTTPS](https://help.github.com/articles/which-remote-url-should-i-use/#cloning-with-https-recommended) for more information.
-You can also clone with plain Git (not recommended as it is insecure) or SSH as well (as [described here](https://help.github.com/articles/which-remote-url-should-i-use/#cloning-with-ssh)).

 The clone automatically sets up a remote alias named `origin` pointing to your fork on GitHub, which you can verify with:
 ```
 $ git remote -v
 ```